Brayden11250/RiverCracker/README.md

 ## Important Limitation

-There are specific types of rivers called ocean rivers, that only generate when near an ocean biome, which this program is not currently able to do.
+There are specific types of rivers called ocean rivers that only generate when near an ocean biome which this program is not currently able to emulate correctly.
 (A fix for this should be coming soon.)

-To be safe, don't input coordinates for rivers that don't split off into two rivers before entering an ocean and don't use any in general that connect directly to an ocean within like 200 blocks.
+To be safe, don't input coordinates for rivers that don't split off into two rivers before entering an ocean and don't use any in general that connect directly to an ocean within like 100 blocks.

 ## Setting up the program